 Thursday - Honeymoon Beach - A Side Trip to St. John Island in the United States Virgin Islands

-A scenic, if early, hop on the ferry from Tortola in the British Virgin Islands.
-It’s all very pirates of the Caribbean, Road Town to Cruz Bay on St John Island across the narrow diving channel and hugging the palm lined coast of the Virgin Islands National Park.
+A scenic, if early, hop on the ferry from Road Town. the diminutive capital of the BVI, on Tortola.
+It’s all very Pirates of the Caribbean, sailing to Cruz Bay on St John Island across the narrow diving channel and hugging the palm lined coast of the Virgin Islands National Park.
 By far the shortest queue I've ever stood in for USA immigration - it’s only me.
 Cruz Bay is dinky, neat and hilly.
 The streets are lined with niche restaurants, boutique shops and chi chi guest houses.
 The little Wharfside Village mall caters to the cruise trade.
 Fortunately, the town is quiet today, almost too quiet.

 The United States Virgin Islands were bought from Denmark in 1917, and virtually the whole of St. John is a national park endowed by Rockefeller.
 It's nearly all rainforest and white beaches, so today I take a trail through the park to Honeymoon Beach.
 And I finally get to snorkel; it's exceptionally clear.
 There are small rays darting and two turtles nestling in the rippling mini dunes of the depths.
 One of the turtles lazily rises to the surface right in front of me posing, huge and gorgeous against the blue of the sea.
 Naturally, my camera battery gives out as I press the shutter.